the paratheatre workings

 Antero:

-The thing I have learned … what’s most important about being a guide … along this journey is that the real source of guidance is in people’s first hand experience.
-And so my role as a guide is to keep nudging them back towards their own experience until they gain enough confidence and trust in their first hand experience to guide them.
-Unless people were raised by very intelligent parents, people usually do not trust their first hand experience to guide them, they don’t look to their own experience as a source of spiritual authority.
+The most important thing about guiding this journey is recognizing how the real direction remains within people’s first hand experience.
+My role as a guide is to keep nudging them towards their own experience until they gain enough confidence and self-trust there to guide themselves.
+Unless people were raised by very intelligent parents, they usually do not trust their first hand experience to guide them.
+They overlook their own firsthand experience as a source of spiritual authority.

 Other Interviews with Antero on paratheatre